 Replying to emails

-In WatchOS 2 you can reply to emails, flag them, mark them as unread or delete them.
+You can reply to emails, flag them, mark them as unread or delete them.
 To do so Force Touch on the screen on the email you are reading and chose from the four options.

 Apple Watch Activity tips and tricks